james-jasvin/Video-Converter/README.md

 Supported formats include, mkv, mp4, flv, wmv, webm. "avi" was also supported before but it was taking too much time even on local deploy, let alone on a Heroku free dyno.

-Do note that converting videos on the web-app will still take quite some time, definitely have to give it a few minutes because the video format uploaded and selected for conversion dictate how long the whole process will take.
+Do note that converting videos on the web-app will still take quite some time, definitely have to give it a few minutes because the video format uploaded and selected for conversion dictates how long the whole process will take.
 A max cap of 10MB is placed on the video uploaded to prevent large files from being stored on the server.

 # What is being used?